The Parnassus english is the

 a centuries old tradition used by instrument makers of the Renaissance and

-The overlapping symmetrical patterns of the Parnassus rosette relate to
+The overlapping symmetrical patterns of the Parnassus rosette relates to

 technical aspects of the instrument, such as the reed chambers, scaling